How to Dethatch a Lawn

 Step 2: Dethatch the Lawn

 The best time to dethatch a cool-season lawn is early fall or early spring and a warm-season lawn is early summer.
-For small areas, use a thatching rake, which is a sharp-tined rake that rips the thatch out of the lawn.
-Leaf rakes or hard rakes may also be used but may not work as well.
+In the spring and for small areas use a thatching rake, which is a sharp-tined rake that rips the thatch out of the lawn.
+Leaf rakes or hard rakes can be used but may not work as well.
 Rake the grass, digging deep to penetrate the thatch and loosen it apart.
+In the spring removing thatch by raking is best to prevent damaging new growth.

 Note: You can rent a power dethatcher from most garden centers for about $40-$75 for a few hours.
 It typically has a seven-horsepower engine and rotary tines on the bottom.
 Enlist the help of a couple of friends and a truck when picking up the equipment as it can be heavy and awkward.
 Read the operator's manual carefully prior to use.